 A curved boundary, or internal obstacles or holes, can be a significant feature that must be approximated well.

-If the region includes a long and thin portion, then a volume-wise uniform distribution of points will severely undersample the thin region.
+If the region includes a long and thin portion, then a volume-wise uniform point distribution severely undersamples the thin region.

-We need an automatic method to select well-distributed nodes, to set up the elements, and establish the triangulation.
+We need automatic methods to select points, elements, and connections.